 What happens when my child leaves the school?

-In July, we offer one amazing week of Summer Camp.
-We go all out!
-Your child, ages 3-11, will be immersed in a fantasy world and here again, will engage in crafts, stories, and games.
-The theme varies each year.
+Throughout the summer, we offer 11 weeks of fun in French for children ages 2 to 10.
+Your child will be immersed in various themes.
+We will engage in crafts, stories, and games to highlight these.
 Children who have aged out of this program can learn some leadership skills and become Junior Counselors.
 As your student enters Middle School and throughout High School, he/she will continue to improve linguistically while developing a resume, work place ethics, and having fun.